✓ Fact-checked • Based on real Reddit marketing experience • Updated for 2026

 Developers hang out in fragmented communities: r/webdev, r/rust, Hacker News, Dev.to.

 You can't be everywhere.
-Use MediaFast to monitor technical keywords across all these platforms.
+Use MediaFast to find the right technical communities for your product.
 When someone asks 'How do I handle React state?', that is your signal to jump in with a helpful code snippet (not a pitch).

 Respect the code.
 Build your DevRel operational excellence with MediaFast.